 What Is Sustainable Fashion And Why Do We Need To Change The Way We Shop?
 (Pt.
 2)

-Following on from the first in series of blog posts about sustainability in fashion, I want to revisit the Sustainable Development Goals.
+Following on from my previous post, I want to revisit the Sustainable Development Goals.
 The fashion industry is linked with 6 of the 17 SDGs, and I'll cover each goal in more detail over this series of journal posts.
 I'll be starting with the human side of the industry and exploring the following SDGs in more detail; number one 'No Poverty' and number five 'Gender Equality'.

 To understand how the fashion industry is so heavily intwined in the issues of poverty and gender inequality, it is necessary to understand how the fashion industry as whole, operates.